 Furthermore, Missouri's marketplace facilitator laws underwent significant changes.
 These laws now mandate that marketplace facilitator platforms, such as Amazon, bear the responsibility of collecting and remitting sales tax on behalf of their sellers.
 This shift has streamlined the sales tax collection process for businesses operating on these platforms, relieving them of some compliance burdens.

 While Missouri's tax policy changes have garnered attention, they are just one piece of a larger puzzle.
 Several other states are considering or implementing economic nexus laws, each with its unique approach and thresholds.
 Among these states, Alaska, a traditionally tax-free state, is exploring the introduction of economic nexus.
-Alaskan communities have joined forces to establish the Alaska Remote Seller Sales Tax Commission2, tasked with providing administration for sales tax collection and remittance.
+Alaskan communities have joined forces to establish the Alaska Remote Seller Sales Tax Commission tasked with providing administration for sales tax collection and remittance.

 The potential introduction of economic nexus in Alaska serves as a reminder that the tax landscape can evolve rapidly.
 As we move forward in the year, it's essential to remain vigilant and informed about these changes, as they can have a substantial impact on businesses of all sizes.